Wonders of the Falkland Islands

 These islands are British overseas territory under the jurisdiction of United Kingdom.

-The landscape of Falkland Islands is barren, with rocks and characteristic stone runs – stone covered plains.
-In spite of this uninviting description islands have their special charm.
-This is land of wilderness and there is abundant life along its rugged coast and beaches.
+The landscape of the Falkland Islands is barren, with rocks and characteristic stone runs – stone-covered plains.
+In spite of this uninviting description, islands have their special charm.
+This is a land of wilderness and there is abundant life along its rugged coast and beaches.

 Highlights of Falkland Islands are the enormous colonies of penguins, albatrosses, seals.

 If you see this after your page is loaded completely, leafletJS files are missing.

 Top 14 wonders of the Falkland Islands